Gebert History, Family Crest & Coats of Arms

 The surname Gebert was first found in Thuringia, where the family was known for its contributions to the prosperity and culture of the emerging feudal society.
 The family branched into numerous houses, many of which acquired estates and manors throughout the surrounding regions.

-Important Dates for the Gebert family
+Early History of the Gebert family

 This web page shows only a small excerpt of our Gebert research.
 Another 110 words (8 lines of text) covering the years 1809, 1815, 1550, 1598, 1650, 1708, 1662, 1744, 1600 and 1672 are included under the topic Early Gebert History in all our PDF Extended History products and printed products wherever possible.